Let’s Assist You

 The tug of war between Doctors and the Income Tax Department has gone on for a very long time regarding the taxability of stipend received by them during their course of training or internship in the hospital as a part of Post Graduate degree programs.

-Salary vs Scholarship
+Salary vs Scholarship11

 The confusion arises because, in the Income Tax Act, there is no mention of the word ‘Stipend’.
 The act provides that ‘scholarship granted to meet the cost of education’ is exempt from Income Tax under Section 10(16).
 Further, the Act defines the term ‘Salary’, which covers Wages, Pension, Gratuity, Fees or Commission or Profits in lieu of salary, Advance salary & Payment of leaves standing to the credit of the employee.
 Salary also demands the existence of an employer-employee relationship.
 This was what sparked all the debates, whether stipend is to be considered as ‘Salary’ or as ‘Scholarship’.